lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 ### Error Interrupt Conditions

-An error interrupt is usually caused by a violation of the SPI_HOST programming model:
+There are six types of error events which each represent a violation of the SPI_HOST programming model:
 - If {{< regref "COMMAND" >}} is written when {{< regref "STATUS.READY">}} is zero, the IP will assert {{< regref "ERROR_STATUS.CMDERR" >}}.
 - The IP asserts {{< regref "ERROR_STATUS.OVERFLOW" >}} if it receives a write to {{< regref "TXDATA" >}} when the TX FIFO is full.
-- The IP asserts {{< regref "ERROR_STATUS.UNDERFLOW" >}} if it software attempts to read {{< regref "RXDATA" >}} when the RXFIFO is empty.
+- The IP asserts {{< regref "ERROR_STATUS.UNDERFLOW" >}} if it software attempts to read {{< regref "RXDATA" >}} when the RX FIFO is empty.
+- Specifying a command segment with an invalid width (speed), or making a request for a Bidirectional Dual- or Quad-width segement will trigger a {{< regref "ERROR_STATUS.CMDINVAL" >}} error event.
+- Submitting a command segment to an invalid CSID (one larger or equal to `NumCS`) will trigger a {{< regref "ERROR_STATUS.CSIDINVAL" >}} event.
+- {{< regref "ERROR_STATUS.ACCESSINVAL" >}} is asserted if the IP receives a write event to the {{< regref "TXDATA" >}} window that does not correspond to any known processor data type (byte, half- or full-word).

-By default all of these programming violations will cause an `error` interrupt when they occur.
+All of these programming violations will create an error event when they occur.
 They will also halt the IP until the corresponding bit is cleared in the {{< regref "ERROR_STATUS" >}} register.

-Each of these errors can be optionally ignored by clearing the corresponding bit in {{< regref "ERROR_ENABLE" >}}.
+Whenever an error event occurs, the error must be acknowledged by clearing (write 1 to clear) the corresponding bit in {{< regref "ERROR_STATUS" >}}.

+By default all error events will trigger an `error` interrupt.
-Clearing an error-enable bit will suppress interrupts for that class of violation and will allow the IP to proceed even if one of these errors has occurred.
+Clearing the bit corresponding bit in the {{< regref "ERROR_ENABLE" >}} register in the suppresses interrupts for that class of error event and allows the IP to proceed even if one of these errors has occurred.
-The {{< regref "ERROR_STATUS" >}} register will continue to report all of these violations even if one of the corresponding bits in {{< regref "ERROR_ENABLE" >}} is zero.
+The {{< regref "ERROR_STATUS" >}} register will continue to report all violations even if a particular class of error event has been disabled.

+Of the six error event classes, `ACCESSINVAL` error events are the only ones which cannot be disabled.
+This is because `ACCESSINVAL` events are caused by anomolous TLUL byte-enable masks that do not correspond to any known software instructions, and can only occur through a fault in the hardware integration.

-The {{< regref "ERROR_STATUS" >}} bit should be cleared *before* clearing the error interrupt in the {{< regref "INTR_STATE" >}} register.
+When handling SPI_HOST `error` interrupts, the {{< regref "ERROR_STATUS" >}} bit should be cleared *before* clearing the error interrupt in the {{< regref "INTR_STATE" >}} register.
 Failure do to so may result in a repeated interrupt.

 ## Status Indicators